matecom57/mi-tutorial/docs/source/Fundamentals_of_Physics_Resnick/Fundamentals_of_Physics_Resnick_c01.rst

 KEY IDEAS

 Because both particles are positively charged, particle 1 is repelled by particle 2, with a force magnitude given by Eq.
 21-4.
-Thus, the direction of force :math:`\overrightarrow{F}_{12}` on particle 1 is away from parti- cle 2, in the negative direction of the x axis, as indicated in the free-body diagram of Fig. 21-7b.
+Thus, the direction of force :math:`\overrightarrow{F}_{12}` on particle 1 is away from particle 2, in the negative direction of the x axis, as indicated in the free-body diagram of Fig. 21-7b.

 Two particles: Using Eq.
 21-4 with separation R substituted